Al-Sayyid, Syria

 Al-Sayyid (الصايد, also spelled al-Sayed) is a village in central Syria, administratively part of the Homs Governorate, located east of Homs in the Syrian Desert.
 Nearby localities include Fatim al-Arnouk to the immediate northeast, Tell Shinan to the northwest and Furqlus to the southeast.
 According to the Central Bureau of Statistics (CBS), al-Sayyid had a population of 1,309 in the 2004 census.
+By 2019, its population was 4,357.
+It is a mixed village of Alawites and Sunnis.